2 dead, 2 wounded in shooting at Florida shopping center

 Authorities say two people are dead and two more have been wounded in a shooting at a shopping center in Florida.

 The Fort Myers News-Press reports that Lee County Sheriff Carmine Marceno says the Tuesday night shooting at the Bell Tower Shops in Fort Myers doesn't appear to be random.
-WBBH-TV reports a woman at the scene said she was celebrating her birthday when someone shot her husband in the chest and killed her son.
-It was not immediately clear if the husband had been killed.
+WBBH-TV reports a woman at the scene said she was celebrating her birthday when someone fatally shot her husband and son.

 Marceno says authorities responded to the shooting around 9:30 p.m. and found the victims.
 Authorities haven't released their identities, and Marceno gave no further information.